shrutikapoor08/devjoke/README.md

 #### Question - Why do fish not like React?

-Because it has Hooks 😂.
+Because it has Hooks :joy:.

 * * *